Caffé Stern – €€€

 Firstly because of the way the Caffè Stern (in Italian) treats a historical landmark, nestled in a passage in Paris that no tour guide ever ignores.
-In 1834, the printer Stern set up shop at 47 Passage des Panoramas, covered the walls with antique wood paneling and leather from Cordoba, built enormous drawers and custom made furniture, laid down parquet fougère (hard-wood floors with a fern motif), and welcomed the representatives of kings, queens, emperors, Soviet presidents and even presidents of the French republic who wanted to luxuriously print their power and have it appear on their invitations, at a time when they didn’t yet call that PR.
-Stern also printed the menus of galas for these same clients, but it ended there.
+In 1834, the printer Stern set up shop at 47 Passage des Panoramas, covered the walls with antique wood paneling and leather from Cordoba, built enormous drawers and custom-made furniture, laid down parquet fougère (hard-wood floors with a fern motif), and welcomed the representatives of kings, queens, emperors, Soviet presidents and even presidents of the French republic who wanted to luxuriously print their power and have it appear on their invitations, at a time when they didn’t yet call that PR.
+Stern also printed gala menus for these same clients, but it ended there.
 And then this grand establishment moved into a different era and onto different tools and expanded to the rue du Faubourg Saint Honoré, just steps away from the Elysées; some things you just can’t change.
-It was closed for seven years, until a clever someone peered through the dirty storefront windows and made a phone call that would revolutionize the world of the executives of the Historic Monuments Directorate.
+It was closed for seven years, until a clever someone peered through the dirty storefront windows and made a phone call that would revolutionize the world of th executives of the Historic Monuments Directorate.

-Gianni Frasi, a coffee roaster at the “Laboratorio Torrefazione Giamaica Caffè” in Verona called his friends Massimiliano (Max) and Raffaele (Raf), the Alajmo brothers, who own the three-star restaurant “Le Calandre” in Padua and the “Gran Caffè Quadri” in Venice.
+Gianni Frasi, a coffee roaster at the “Laboratorio Torrefazione Giamaica Caffè” in Verona called his friends Massimiliano (Max) and Raffaele (Raf), the Alajmo brothers who own the three-star restaurant “Le Calandre” in Padua and the “Gran Caffè Quadri” in Venice.

 Between a classified print shop and a restaurant, there are a few legal-technical-administrative subtleties that we will spare you; Raf explained by spreading his thumb and his index finger 12 centimeters apart that “the file was this thick!”